rymaeda/probefit/README.md

 SOURCE CODE

-The source was coded using LCC-Win IDE (Windows) but use just standardized functions calls, so must compile without any flaw in many  operating systems.
+The source was coded using LCC-Win IDE (Windows, https://lcc-win32.services.net/) but use just standardized functions calls, so must compile without any flaw in many  operating systems.
 Apologize the messy.

 IDEAS